krhitoshi/pass/README.md

 ## Usage

-You can run 'pass' to generate one random password.
+You can just run 'pass' to get one random password.
+Every time you run it, you will get a different password.

-Generated passwords have 20 characters and does not include ambiguous characters ``l o I O 1 " ' ` |``.
+Each password has 20 characters and does not include ambiguous characters ``l o I O 1 " ' ` |``.
 As default, a password consists of upper case letters, lower case letters, and numbers.

 ```
 $ pass
+phxeaYZm7wUF8ACRjuSP

+$ pass
+Vm8ukJsPfeZXvCASUYTM
 ```

 If you need more passwords, you can specify the number of passwords.

 ```
-$ pass 12
+$ pass 3
+jMtfmQhXbFSJ2TpVrBey
+48UKdpNLf6sxatmq2JzP
+5JYuhCbSHqZatVwA8B97
 ```

 You can specify the password length with -l or --length option.

 ```
 $ pass -l 30
+7wkxqiWXSYpPLnNsAyTeuU59dgmJFC

 $ pass --length 50
 ```